Go to content

 Top Features

-Moodle is an open-source LMS, well-suited for nonprofit organizations because it’s free to use.
+Moodle is an open-source LMS, well-suited for nonprofit organizations because it offers a free-to-use version.
 That means no worrying about pricing tiers and ongoing subscriptions.

 The platform’s customizable nature allows for the creation of training programs that reflect an organization’s specific goals, audience, or mission-focused content.

-Moodle’s versatility in catering to diverse educational settings, from K-12 to corporate training, makes it adaptable to various nonprofit program structures, whether they’re focused on community education, professional development, or advocacy.
+Moodle’s adaptability across educational environments—from K-12 schools to corporate training—allows it to fit seamlessly within a range of nonprofit program structures, whether aimed at community education, professional development, or advocacy initiatives.

 Top Features